nvaccess/nvda/tests/manual/addonStore.md

 1. Select "Available add-ons"
 1. Ensure add-ons with status "incompatible" are included in the list with the available add-ons.

+### Failure to fetch add-ons available for download
+1. Disable your internet connection
+1. Go to your NVDA user configuration folder:
+    - For source: `.\source\userConfig`
+    - For installed copies: `%APPDATA%\nvda`
+1. To delete the current cache of available add-on store add-ons, delete the file: `addonStore\_cachedCompatibleAddons.json`
+1. Open the Add-on Store
+1. Ensure a warning is displayed: "Unable to fetch latest compatible add-ons"
+1. Ensure installed add-ons are still available in the add-on store.

 ## Installing add-ons